NuGet/docs.microsoft.com-nuget.tr-tr/docs/tools/cli-ref-pack.md

 # Create a package from project foo.csproj, using MSBuild version 12 to build the project
 nuget pack foo.csproj -Build -Symbols -MSBuildVersion 12 -Properties owners=janedoe,xiaop;version="1.0.5

+# Create a package from project foo.nuspec and the corresponding symbol package using the new recommended format .snupkg
+nuget pack foo.nuspec -Symbols -SymbolPackageFormat snupkg

 nuget pack foo.nuspec -Version 2.1.0